maksoltane/esp32_xiaomi_m365/README.md

 Sample Project for decoding serial bus data on a Xiaomi M365 Scooter on Espressif ESP32 / ESP8266:
 - Cheap 128x64 pix OLED SSD1306 based
 - ESP32/Arduino Code
+- ESP8266/Arduino works as well, right now no ESP32-specific features are used (might come later)
 - OTA for Firmwareupdates
 - Telnet Screens for debugging
 - Oled Display with different Screens in Drive/Charge/Stop Mode